IMPORTANT TIPS, INFORMATION AND GUIDELINE FOR PRESENTATIONS

 What is a poster presentation?

-General Guidelines for Poster Production
+General Guidelines for Creating an effective Poster Presentation

 How you should make the content of a poster?
 A good poster should answer following questions.